11 Tips for Leaving Your Dog Home Alone While You're at Work Skip to content

 Keep an eye on your pet

-A Pet Camera is an excellent solution for this.
-They are devices you install in your house or apartment.
-Through an application, you can see your pup from a computer or phone in real time.
+A Pet Camera is an excellent solution for that.
+You mount one in your home, and through an app you watch your pup live from your phone or computer.

 11. What to Do When You Return Home

-If you live in an apartment and your dog is used to going to the bathroom outside, it’s necessary to take him out as soon as you arrive so he can do his things.
+If you’re in an apartment and your dog goes outside to relieve himself, take him out the second you arrive so he can finally go.

 Final Thoughts